onqtam/onqtam.github.io/_posts/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp.md

 - crash handling - perhaps with structured exceptions under Windows when loading the plugin - in case anything happens while the code is executed
 - compiler error messages - a mapping of lines between the plugin ```.cpp``` file and the submitted code can be made so errors can be highlighted in the original submitted source directly
 - debugging support - with breakpoints and etc. - no idea about this...
-- everything from the integration part of this post
+- build system integration - as mentioned in the previous section

 ## Random further thoughts